 The gas inlet valve of the vacuum regulator provides positive shut-off in the absence of operating vacuum.
 Therefore, the regulator is sealed off from the gas supply if a major leak should develop in the vacuum portion of the gas dispensing system during normal operation or at shutdown when the water supply to the ejector is shut off.
-This valve is protected by a cartridge type filter located within the gas manifold.
+This valve is protected by a mesh type filter located within the gas inlet connection.

 A pressure relief valve, within the vacuum regulator, provides for venting gas, through a vent connection, to a remote and suitable location should gas at greater than atmospheric pressure enter the regulator.
-This abnormal condition could occur if liquid chemical enters the regulator; or, the gas inlet valve of the regulator does not close tightly due to the accumulation of foreign matter not removed by the filter.
+This abnormal condition could occur as liquid chemical enters the regulator; or, the gas inlet valve of the regulator does not close tightly due to the accumulation of foreign matter not removed by the filter.

-The manifold assembly has a liquid chemical trap, a wrap-around type heater and a cartridge type filter.
-The trap catches any condensed gas vapors (liquid chemical) which may form in the gas supply line to prevent its entrance into the regulator.
+The manifold assembly, supplied with wall and ton container mounted regulators, has a liquid chemical trap, an wrap-around type heater and a cartridge type filter.
+The trap catches any condensed gas vapors (liquid chemical) which may form in the gas supply line of a wall mounted unit or the small volume of liquid chemical discharged through the gas valve of a ton container each time a new container is placed in service to prevent its entrance into the regulator.
 The heater vaporizes any liquid chemical and prevents any gas from condensing in the manifold, thereby permitting only gas to enter the regulator.
-The filter cartridge serves to remove entrained foreign particles from the gas entering the manifold assembly.
+The filter cartridge serves to remove entrained foreign particles from the gas entering the manifold assembly, thereby reducing the solids loading on the mesh type filter located in the gas inlet connection of the regulator.